giadom/Debugging_with_API_Monitor/Guide/Guide.md

 ## What about anti-debugging techniques used by samples?
 This technique (as it is) can be detected by a sample looking for manually inspection traces.

+# To do list
+- [ ] Explain why this technique works.